 - Credit or Debit Card

-NCMC accepts the following cards: MasterCard, Visa, & Discover
+NCMC accepts the following credit cards: MasterCard, Visa, & Discover.

-Payments can be made on myCOMPASS or by phone at (660) 359-3948 extension 1501, or by visiting the Cashier’s Office located in the Alexander Student Center.
+Payments can be made made via the Finances section of myCOMPASS or by phone at (660) 359-3948 extension 1411 or 1501, or by visiting the Student Accounts Specialist located in the Willis Alexander Hall.

-In order for your financial aid to be processed and accepted in time for the semester, ALL paperwork must be completed and turned in to the financial aid office by the priority deadline below in order to avoid being dropped for nonpayment, to charge books and to receive timely refunds of excess aid.
+To ensure financial aid is processed and accepted in time for book charges, disbursements and timely refunds of excess aid, ALL paperwork must be completed and turned in to the financial aid office by the priority deadlines listed below.

 Fall Semester – July 1